-EDU2270 3 crs.
-Children's Literature
+EDU2270 Children's Literature

 This course will examine the importance of quality literature to the overall development of children and adolescents.
 Students will explore children's literatures from a variety of genres.
 Students will learn how to incorporate children's literature into lesson planning and activities with children.
 This course meet requirements for students entering early childhood education, elementary education, and secondary education.
+Prerequisites: None

+EDU2275 3 crs.
 Foundations of Early Literacy

 The purpose of this course is to provide the early childhood educator with the knowledge and skills necessary to promote early literacy for birth to school age.
-Students will develop competency in the components of emergent literacy: phonological awareness, phonemic awareness, alphabetic principles, vocabulary, fluency, phonics, beginning writing, and technology.
+Students will develop competency in the components of emergent literacy; phonological awareness, phonemic awareness, alphabetic principles, vocabulary, fluency, phonics, beginning writing, and technology.
 To that end, a variety of techniques will be examined which will enable the pre-service to design a multidimensional early education literacy program.

+EDU2280 3 crs.
 Educational Psychology